solarina/zion-docs/README.md

   }'
 ```

-if everything be okay, and you made the correct request the server wil send you
+if everything was okay, and you made the correct request the server will send
-a response like this:
+you a response like this:

 ```json
 {